 2. Choose the way you want to work

-The next step in your way to start a photography business is to choose How to make money through Photography?
+The next step in your way to starting a photography business is to choose How to make money through Photography?
 The question is very important as it would allow you to set your goals, the amount of time you would be investing, and other important factors.
+This point is also a key factor to decide how much photographers make so make sure you go thoroughly to these points.
 From a broader perspective, you earn money in photography in three ways.

-As this is a beginner guide to start a photography business, and assuming you are a beginner you can even work for a discounted price at the beginning to acquire clients and build connections for the long term.
+As this is a beginner guide to starting a photography business and assuming you are a beginner you can even work for a discounted price at the beginning to acquire clients and build connections for the long term.

 Selling your Photographs

 Another great way that you can make money in the Photography business is by selling your photographs.
 The Internet has opened various ways you can make money online.
 Either you can upload them on stock image sites where you would be earning an amount whenever someone uses your photograph or you can license your photograph and sell it to a particular firm, cooperation, or magazine for their particular use only.

 Finally, after exploring all the options and answering all the required questions you are set to start a business of photography.
 It is a very important step and should be done very carefully as all your efforts and investment would be surrounding this particular step.